 Why did Reed Lie?
 Reed claimed that she feared that she was being looked at as a suspect.
 She said that comments were made to her at the police station that she could be arrested and charged with being an accessory to capital murder after the fact, and for harboring a fugitive.
 Here are a couple of excerpts from her affidavit:

-“Officers were constantly questioning me as I was giving my statement, which resulted in ameliorations of the facts of what actually occurred that night.
+“Officers were constantly questioning me as I was giving my statement, which resulted in amelioration of the facts of what actually occurred that night.
 Things were suggested to me and I complied, out of fear of arrest and the police taking my children away, which was mentioned several times.”

 “At trial, I stated that, in my opinion, he was capable of committing the crime with which he was charged.
-The truth is that, in my opinion, and as a matter of fact, he was incapable of committing any physical act against any person.
+The truth is that, in my opinion, and as a matter of fact, he was incapable of committing any physical action against any person.
 He could not even use the bathroom facilities on his own.
 I had to hold him up and help him.”

 The evidence that has been left untested or completely ignored is shocking.
 It was never revealed at trial that two of the murder weapons could not be traced to Skinner.
 Bloody fingerprints found on a pickax handle and knife did not belong to Skinner, yet they were not discussed at trial.
 A second knife was also recovered from the scene, along with a bloody towel and jacket.
 None of these items have been tested.